Dharan10/cms_finder/README.md

 requests for making HTTP requests.
 BeautifulSoup for parsing HTML. termcolor for colorizing output.

 Installation
-Clone this repository:
+1.Clone this repository:
 git clone https://github.com/yourusername/cmoss-scanner.git

-Install dependencies:
+2.Install dependencies:
 pip install -r requirements.txt

-Run the tool:
+3.Run the tool:
 python cms_scanner.py http://example.com

 Example Output
 WordPress version: 5.8.3  [Displayed in Blue]

 Usage
 To use the tool, simply run it with the URL of the website you want to scan: